MurphyYue/emotion-tracker/README.md

 ## Emotion Tracker
-This is a chrome extension for tracking user's emotion.
-User can record their emotion by text any time and the tracker will store it can analyze it.
+This Chrome extension allows users to track their emotions.
+Users can record their emotions by typing at any time, and the tracker will store and analyze the data.

-### features
+### Features
-- record your emotion by text
+- Record user's emotions by typing
-- get weekly emotion report by tracker's analysis
+- Receive a weekly emotion report based on the tracker's analysis
-- chat with ai for describing more details about the emotion
+- Chat with AI to describe more details about user's emotions